google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 Native File System API, and not everything in the spec (or explainer) has been completed.

-As of Chrome 78, the following functionality is not available:
+As of Chrome 78, the following functionality is not available, or doesn't match the spec:

 * Handles are not serializable, meaning they cannot be passed via `postMessage()`, or stored in IndexedDB.
 * Non-atomic writes (i.e. calls to `FileSystemFileHandle.createWriter()`
   with `inPlace: true`).
 * Writing to a file using a [`WritableStream`][writablestream].

-As of Chrome 78, the following functionality does not match the spec:

-* Atomic writes (i.e. any arguments passed to `createWriter()`).
 * The [`FileSystemDirectoryHandle.resolve()`][fs-dir-handle] method.

 ## Security and permissions {: #security-considerations }